 1. Use a pore strip for effective blackhead removal.
 Pore strips safely lift out deep down dirt, oil, and buildup to instantly unclog pores.

 2. Use products with Salicylic Acid.
 Salicylic Acid is a beta hydroxy acid (BHA).
 This type of acid provides gentle exfoliation and helps achieve clear skin.
 Make Salicylic Acid a part of your daily routine by using an acne clearing cleanser.

 3. Tighten pores and cleanse skin with toner.
 Witch Hazel toner deep cleans your skin while also helping to refine and tighten pores.
 Many toners also contain Salicylic Acid to help prevent acne and blackheads.

 4. Exfoliate with gentle grains like baking soda or rice powder.
 Use a gentle exfoliant to keep skin clear of dirt and dead skin.
 Start by exfoliating weekly and increase if needed.

 5. Detoxify with a weekly mask.
 Clay masks help open pores and draw out impurities.
-Treat your skin to a mask once a week to purify skin and remove dirt and oil build-up which causes blackheads.
+Apply a face mask once a week to purify skin and remove dirt and oil build-up which causes blackheads.